idelsink/aignostics-python-sdk/README.md

 [operational excellence](https://aignostics.readthedocs.io/en/latest/operational_excellence.html) and
 [security](https://aignostics.readthedocs.io/en/latest/security.html).

+## 2) Quick Start

+> [!Note]
+> See as follows for a quick start guide to get you up and running with the Aignostics Python SDK as quickly as possible.
+> If you first want to learn bout the basic concepts and components of the Aignostics Platform, please jump to section 3 below.

-## Aignostics Launchpad: Run your first AI analysis in minutes from your desktop
+### Aignostics Launchpad: Run your first computational pathology analysis in 10 minutes from your desktop

+The **Aignostics Launchpad** is a graphical desktop application that allows you to run applications on whole slide images (WSIs) from your computer, and inspect results with QuPath and Python Notebooks with one click.
+It is designed to be user-friendly and intuitive, for use by Research Pathologists and Data Scientists.

+The Launchpad is available for Mac OS X, Windows, and Linux, and can be installed easily:

 1. Visit the [Quick Start](https://platform.aignostics.com/getting-started/quick-start)
-   page in the Aignostics Platform Web Console.
+   page in the Aignostics Console.
 2. Copy the installation script and paste it into your terminal - compatible with MacOS, Windows, and Linux.
 3. Launch the application by running `uvx aignostics launchpad`.
-4. Follow the intuitive graphical interface to analyze public datasets or your own whole slide images with [Atlas H&E-TME](https://www.aignostics.com/products/he-tme-profiling-product) and other AI applications.
+4. Follow the intuitive graphical interface to analyze public datasets or your own whole slide images with [Atlas H&E-TME](https://www.aignostics.com/products/he-tme-profiling-product) and other computational pathology applications.

-## Aignostics CLI: Manage datasets and application runs from your terminal
+### Aignostics CLI: Manage datasets and application runs from your terminal

-The Python SDK includes a Command Line Interface (CLI) that allows you to interact with the Aignostics Platform directly from your terminal.
+The Aignostics Python SDK includes the **Aignostics CLI**, a Command-Line Interface that allows you to interact with the Aignostics Platform directly from your terminal or shell script.

-See as follows for a simple example where we download a sample dataset for the Atlas H&E-TME application, submit an application run, and download the results.
+See as follows for a simple example where we download a sample dataset for the [Atlas H&E-TME application](https://www.aignostics.com/products/he-tme-profiling-product), submit an application run, and download the results.

 ```shell
 # Download a sample dataset from the NCI Image Data Commons (IDC) portal to your current working directory